-- A staff member has behaved in a way that may have, or has, harmed a vulnerable adult. - A staff member has possibly committed an offence against, or related, to a vulnerable adult or child - A staff member has behaved towards a vulnerable adult/child in a way which indicates they are now unsuitable to work with adults at risk or children. - The Adult Social Care Department or the police are advising suspension. - It is likely that the member of staff will interfere with or intervene in the investigatory process if permitted to remain in the workplace.
+- A staff member has behaved in a way that may have, or has, harmed a vulnerable adult or a child. - A staff member has possibly committed an offence against, or related, to a vulnerable adult or child - A staff member has behaved towards a vulnerable adult/child in a way which indicates they are now unsuitable to work with adults at risk or children. - The Adult Social Care Department or the police are advising suspension.

+• It is assessed as being likely that the member of staff will interfere with or intervene in the investigatory process if permitted to remain in the workplace.